What is Darlington Safeguarding Partnership?

 Governance

 Darlington Safeguarding Partnership is underpinned by its Governance arrangements.
 The Partnership Terms of Reference (refreshed June 2023) document makes it clear what is expected of Partnership members to ensure that Governance is robust and fit for purpose.
 It also highlights the accountability arrangements for the Partnership.
+This document is to be reviewed in light of the new multi-agency safeguarding partnership arrangements.

 Structure of the Partnership